arangodb/arangodb/Documentation/Books/AQL/Tutorial/Join.md

 about attribute access.

-We can use the *traits* array together with the `DOCUMENT()` function to use the elements as document keys and look up them up in the *Traits* collection:
+We can use the *traits* array together with the `DOCUMENT()` function to use the elements as document keys and look them up in the *Traits* collection:

 ```js
 FOR c IN Characters